 Note: Likely the worst thing you can do is listen to armchair critics, people who’ve never done what you’re doing, and likely never will.
 Their advice, whilst no doubt well intentioned, won’t be based in the practical knowledge and experience necessary to help you in any meaningful way.

 Mentors come in all shapes and sizes, and are available both on- and offline.
 Do you know someone who’s started a side project which turned into a successful business?
 Does someone you know know someone?

 Is there someone in one of your sporting clubs or user groups?
 Ask around.
 Oftentimes we form the false impression that people who are successful either are unwilling to share what they know or have no time to do so.
 From personal experience, I’ve often found this not to be the case.
 I’ve found that successful people are usually more willing than others to share their experiences.

 But whilst offline mentors are perhaps the best, because you’re right there with them, don’t discount online.
-If you don’t know someone who can mentor you in person, the internet is your friend.
+Online development programs for executives are a great way to gain new skills and knowledge if you don’t know someone who can mentor you in person, the internet is your friend.
 Nearly everyone has a Twitter, Google+, or other social media account, especially people in business and the public spotlight.

 What’s more, some of the best also blog.
 Take Richard Branson for example.
 He regularly blogs about a wide range of topics, interests, and events he’s participating in.
 Make use of these resources to learn all you can, gaining in situ mentors.